- John Appleby made bold predictions on HANA.

 HANA was designed to replace DB2 and Oracle on SAP customers.
 This is true.

-Finally, Appleby again states that HANA is 3 years ahead when this was also not true.
+Finally, Appleby again states that HANA is three years ahead when this was also not true.
 We covered how incorrect this was when Gartner wrote something similar in the article How Gartner Got HANA So Wrong.

 How is HANA licensed?